GsRClans/plugin-data/README.md

 ## Hi there 👋

-just a Data used for my bakkesmod plugin
+just a data used for my bakkesmod plugin version